gedankenstuecke/oh_data_uploader/README.md

 *Step 2: Install heroku-CLI & PostgreSQL*

 If you are running MacOS the easiest way to do this is using [Homebrew](https://brew.sh/).
-After installing Homebrew you can do:
+If you are on a Linux machine you [should be able to do the same things using Linuxbrew](https://virtualenv.pypa.io/en/stable/).
+After installing Homebrew/Linuxbrew you can do:

 ```